SDGs x Rikuzen Takata x YOU

 Reserve Interview Time

 - At the end of the application, there will be a link to reserve an interview time.
 Click the link and follow the instructions to reserve your interview time.
-You will receive an email to confirm the time your interview is scheduled.
+You will receive an email to confirm the time of your interview.
 If your application is not selected, your interview reservation will be canceled.
-If you have any difficulties scheduling your interview, contact Melissa Golden (email@example.com).
+If you have any difficulties scheduling your interview, contact Program Director Yuki Ueda (yuki|at|viaprograms.org).